 Viet Thanh Nguyen Common Context Lecture: Sanctuary

-Viet Thanh Nguyen, the author of the 2016 Pulizer Prize-winning novel THE SYMPATHIZER and the 2017 short story collection THE REFUGEES, gives a lecture/reading that explores the concept of sanctuary.
+Viet Thanh Nguyen, author of the 2016 Pulitzer Prize-winning novel THE SYMPATHIZER and the 2017 short story collection THE REFUGEES, participates in a discussion that explores the idea of sanctuary.

 Date & Time:

 O'Shaughnessy Educational Center auditorium (building #5 on campus map)

 We are thrilled to welcome Viet Thanh Nguyen, author of the 2016 Pulitzer Prize-winning novel The Sympathizer, the bestselling short story collection The Refugees, and other works.
 Nguyen will read selections from his books and explore the concept of sanctuary, which is the English Department's common context theme for Fall 2017.

 This lecture is sponsored by generous support from the Diversity Activities Board, with additional support from Student Diversity and Inclusion Services, the American Culture & Difference minor, and the departments of English, History, Justice and Peace Studies, and Political Science.